AustralianBioCommons/Canu/Canu.md

 Canu uses a non-deterministic algorithm, meaning that it is normal to expect slightly different assemblies with multiple runs of the same version of Canu, using the exact same inputs and parameters, as [discussed here on Canu's github page](https://github.com/marbl/canu/issues/1013).

-A comparison of assembly metrics obtained for Canu and BioCommons Canu was performed for a Wheat Stem Rust sample and is available on our [NCI optimisation page](https://github.com/AustralianBioCommons/Canu/blob/master/NCI_optimisation.md)
+A comparison of assembly metrics obtained for Canu and BioCommons Canu was performed for a Barley leaf rust sample and is available on our [NCI optimisation page](https://github.com/AustralianBioCommons/Canu/blob/master/NCI_optimisation.md)

 # Licence(s)